 Lawyer David Collier

 The Collier Place neighborhood history extends back to 1854, and the controversial Scriptown plat in North Omaha.
 In this land grab by Nebraska Territory legislators, early investors in Omaha City tried buying off supporters with land.
 David L. Collier was a lawyer from Burt County who served in the early legislature.
 He was awarded land in Scriptown, and started a farm there.
+According to a former homeowner in the neighborhood, the land was a 120-acre land grant signed by Abraham Lincoln.

 Starting at the same time, settlers road the county road (eventually Ames Avenue) from Saratoga toward the town of West Saratoga at North 42nd and Grand.
 During this era, North 30th Street was a county road too, extending from west Omaha (that’s what 30th and Dodge was from 1854-1870) to the City of Florence (which lasted from 1854-1917).
 Ames Avenue was an extension of Commercial Avenue, and went westward to North 42nd Street.